rsmp-nordic/rsmp_website/index.md

 | **Status** | Request, Subscribe, On change or by interval |

 ## Backed by Nordic Road Authorities
-RSMP is maintained and develop by the [RSMP Nordic partnership]({% link pages/activities.md %}) of Nordic road authorities.
+RSMP is maintained and developed by the [RSMP Nordic partnership]({% link pages/activities.md %}) of Nordic road authorities.
 We strive to meet the need of both small and big road authorities.

 RSMP has been proven on street since 2011 by major Nordic players such as the Swedish Transport Administration and the City of Copenhagen.
 The use of RSMP is growing across the Nordics.